 These natural landscapes also provide Barn Owls and Western Bluebirds with what they need—more foraging habitat than the vineyard itself—which ensures better nest box occupancy.
 With large parts of the estate dedicated to nature, safe wildlife movement corridors are present and the watershed’s health is protected.

-This video is part of our series, where we are featuring farmer leaders, agricultural professionals, researchers and conservationists.
 You can watch our other videos and learn more on WFA's Beneficial Birds Multimedia Story Platform.